Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The user is able to do two things: choose where they travel to and if they wish to rob the airport they are currently in.
 Where they travel to is limited by budget and distance.
-Thievery is down to luck.
+The success of a robbery is mostly down to luck.

 ### Core Functions
     -Print main menu